tfabris/BlueGigaEmpeg/README.txt

 Empeg Car configuration changes
 ------------------------------------------------------------------------------
 For best results, empeg Car player software version should be 2.00 final or 2.00 Beta 13.
 I have tested this with version 2.00 Beta 13.
-I do not if it will work the same on 3.0 Alpha version of empeg Car software.
+I do not know if it will work the same on 3.0 Alpha version of empeg Car software.
 See the empeg Car FAQ for more information on upgrading the empeg Car player software.

 Using the Emplode or Jemplode software, edit the empeg Car's config.ini as follows.